Raghavvram/pfSense-related/interfaces_tab.md

 10. **Groups**: Create and manage groups of interfaces to simplify configuration and monitoring.

 Each option under the **Interfaces** menu provides powerful tools for tailoring your network setup to suit your specific needs.
-If you want more detailed guidance on any particular configuration, let me know—I’d be glad to help!